waikereru/waikereru.github.io/_posts/2019-12-22-malcolm-fcbg-talk.md

   - News
 ---

-Malcolm Rutherford's recent talk on the 1769 Garden to the Friends of the Christchurch Botanical Garden was much appreciated.
+Malcolm Rutherford's recent talk on the 1769 Seed Archive to the Friends of the Christchurch Botanical Garden was much appreciated.
 See the report on Malcolm's talk and Ewen Cameron's research in their latest newsletter.

 [![foo](/assets/images/news/malcolm-rutherford-fcbg-talk-2019.jpg)](/assets/documents/FCBGNewsletter118Summer2019-20-1.pdf)